M66B/FairEmail/docs/FAQ-hu-rHU.md

 ## Ismert problémák

 * ~~A [bug in Android 5.1 and 6](https://issuetracker.google.com/issues/37054851) causes apps to sometimes show a wrong time format.
 Toggling the Android setting *Use 24-hour format* might temporarily solve the issue.
 A workaround was added.~~
 * ~~A [bug in Google Drive](https://issuetracker.google.com/issues/126362828) causes files exported to Google Drive to be empty.
-Google has fixed this.~~
+Google javította ezt.~~
 * ~~A [bug in AndroidX](https://issuetracker.google.com/issues/78495471) causes FairEmail to occasionally crash on long pressing or swiping.
 Google has fixed this.~~
 * ~~A [bug in AndroidX ROOM](https://issuetracker.google.com/issues/138441698) causes sometimes a crash with "*...
 Exception while computing database live data ...
 Couldn't read row ...*".
 A workaround was added.~~
 * A [bug in Android](https://issuetracker.google.com/issues/119872129) causes FairEmail to crash with "*...
 Bad notification posted ...*" on some devices once after updating FairEmail and tapping on a notification.